alejandrochang/StudyGuideNotes/javascript.md

 You can bind the context this.
 You can call/apply the context to this.

-Note: Call and apply invoke your function. x
+Note: Call and apply invoke your function.

 ### What is the syntax for passing arguments to the bind function?